Katherine – preparation before heading to WA

 Katherine Hot Springs

-We finished all preparation on the third day, and finally had time to visit the hot springs.
-The water was warm and very refreshing.
-We did not want to leave it.
-Nell made some progress with her swimming skills and we could see that she gets a lot of fun from it.
+We finished all our preparations by the third day, and finally had time to visit the hot springs.
+The water was warm and very refreshing, and we found it hard to leave.
+While we were there, Nell made some progress with her swimming skills, and it was clear to see that she was having a lot of fun.

 Katherine Botanical Gardens

-Later on, we visited Katherine Botanical Gardens and walked along the alleys.
-Some plants were very interesting.
-It was the dry season so lots of them were dormant and we could not fully see the beauty of the garden.
+Later on, we visited the Katherine Botanical Gardens and strolled along the pathways.
+Some plants were fascinating to look at.
+However, since it was the dry season, many of them were dormant, and we couldn’t appreciate the full beauty of the garden.

 On the way to Gregory National Park

-The road between Katherine and Gregory National Park is full of beautiful panoramas and old mountain formations.
-The contrast between the green colour of the trees and the brick-maroon rocks is stunning.
+The road from Katherine to Gregory National Park offers breathtaking views of old mountain formations and stunning panoramas.
+The vibrant green of the trees against the brick-maroon rocks creates a striking contrast.

-We stopped at the Victoria River Roadhouse for lunch, and we enjoyed the relaxed atmosphere of the place.
+During our journey, we made a stop at Victoria River Roadhouse for lunch, and we enjoyed the relaxed atmosphere of the place.
 We ordered chips and meat pies, which were delicious and satisfying, and soon we were back on the road.

 Gregory National Park

-Marius got up at 8 am for the first time since we started our trip and prepared everything for the departure.
-After a quick breakfast, we drove to the river to see the designated trail for crossing it.
+Marius got up at 8 am for the first time since we started our trip and prepared everything for our departure.
+After a quick breakfast, we drove to the river to see the designated trail to cross it.

 Bullita Stock Route – a missed chance (maybe next time)

-The river crossing looked amazing and only the arrow posts showed how to drive across!
-We wanted to cross the river and go for a one-way Bullita Stock Route.
+The river crossing looked amazing with only arrow posts showing the way to drive across.
+We were excited to cross the river and venture onto the one-way Bullita Stock Route.

-However, there was no living soul in the park except us.
-We were afraid to risk a river crossing of an unknown depth that could potentially be inhabited by saltwater crocodiles.
-We decided to add this trail to our bucket list and moved on.
+However, there was not a single person in the park except for us, and we didn’t want to risk crossing a river with an unknown depth that could potentially be inhabited by saltwater crocodiles.
+We decided to add this trail to our bucket list and continue our journey.

-In Gregory National Park we noticed for the first time that driving with somebody else would be really helpful.
-We had a recovery kit but we did not have a winch so in case we were stuck nobody would be around to help us get out.
+We noticed for the first time in Gregory National Park that driving with somebody else would be really handy.
+We had a recovery kit but we did not have a winch so in case we were stuck nobody would be around to help out.

 On the way to the Western Australia border, we drove through lots of dust and crossed several streams.
 Nell was delighted as crossing the creeks was one of her favourite activities.